 Persons with Alzheimer’s disease and other dementias have different needs, with these needs changing and evolving as one progresses through the stages of the disease.
 With Alzheimer’s, there are three stages: early-stage, middle-stage, and late-stage.

 In early-stage Alzheimer’s (typically lasts 2-4 years), one is generally still very independent and requires minimal supervision or outside care beyond what a family can offer.
 Often, an individual can still drive, attend social events, and is still able to perform all daily living activities, from dressing oneself to cleaning the home to cooking.
 In this stage, one may forget common words and need simple reminders to assist with memory.
-One may also need assistance with medication management, organization, money management, keeping appointments, and developing coping strategies to maintain independence.
+One may also need assistance with medication management, organization, money management, remembering and keeping appointments, and developing coping strategies to maintain independence.
 During this stage of Alzheimer’s, it’s important to make care plans for the future.

-During middle-stage Alzheimer’s (typically lasts 2-10 years), one will need more care than does someone in the early-stage of the disease.
-One’s memory is greatly affected and one may not recognize familiar faces or he or she may become lost in an area in which they know.
+During middle-stage Alzheimer’s (typically lasts 2-10 years), one requires more care than does someone in the early-stage of the disease.
+One’s memory is greatly affected and one may not recognize familiar faces or he/she may become lost in an area in which they know.
 Behavior and mood may be erratic, displays of aggression and uninhibitedness might be seen, and one’s ability to reason is not normal.
 Also, individuals often demonstrate difficulty with physical movements and coordination.
 During this stage, Alzheimer’s patients may require assistance with activities of daily living, such as dressing and feeding oneself.
 They may also need reminders, such as what is appropriate clothing for the season.
 It is important that an individual with dementia follow a structured schedule during this stage, which can aid in diminishing feelings of stress and anxiety, which is commonly associated with dementia.
 For instance, one may get up the same time each morning, eat breakfast at the same time each day, and so forth.
 Consistency with caregivers will likely be very beneficial.

-Paid dementia caregivers have training and experience in caring for someone with Alzheimer’s and other dementias.
+As mentioned previously, paid dementia caregivers have training and experience in caring for someone with Alzheimer’s and other dementias.
 They understand the disease, the progression of it, how to handle the erratic moods and behavior.
 They also understand how to help maintain low levels of stress for the individual instead of escalating the stress level which some untrained caregivers may unwittingly do.
 They cater to the specific needs of an individual with dementia, often incorporating activities and experiences that are meant to stimulate one’s memory.
 In addition, they provide assistance with activities of daily living, prepare meals, and help to provide family support, as do regular paid home caregivers.